 Many people experience more than one type of anxiety at once.
 A screening test can point to possible conditions, but only a licensed mental health professional can make an accurate diagnosis.

-A high score on the GAD-7 or another anxiety test can feel alarming—but it’s not a judgment.
-It’s a signpost.
-Think of it as a prompt to take the next step toward understanding what’s happening internally.
+A high score on the GAD-7 or another anxiety test can feel alarming—but it’s not a judgment, rather a signpost.
+Think of it as a prompt to take the next step toward understanding what may be happening internally.

 Here’s what to consider if your score indicates moderate to severe anxiety: